HajoRijgersberg/OM/README.md

 <img src="images/VU-logo.jpg" width=220 height=54>
 <br/><br/>

 OM has a long history.
 In 2004, UnitDim, the precursor to OM, was published.
 In 2009, OM 1.0 followed, of which versions up to 1.8 have been created.
-Finally, in 2017, OM 2.0 followed, which is still maintained today.
+Finally, in 2017, OM 2.0 followed which is still maintained today.
 In the future we will move to OM 3.0.

 ## Overview